rust-lang/book/nostarch/chapter03.md

 Rust supports the basic mathematical operations you’d expect for all the number
 types: addition, subtraction, multiplication, division, and remainder.
-Integer division rounds down to the nearest integer.
+Integer division truncates toward zero to the nearest integer.
 The following code shows how you’d use each numeric operation in a `let` statement:

 Filename: src/main.rs